Gotcha26/PiwigoPublish-lrc-plugin/README.md

 # PiwigoPublish-lrc-plugin

-A Lightroom Classic plugin which uploads images to a Piwigo host via the Piwigo REST API.
+A Lightroom Classic plugin which publishes images to a Piwigo host via the Piwigo REST API.

 ## The following fuctionality is available: